icssc/ZotMeal/README.md

    As you make changes to the Expo application, those changes will be automatically reflected on the local website as well as the mobile app.

+### Potential Issues

+Sometimes, you may run into errors when trying to run some of the commands listed above.
+Here are some things that can help fix this:

+Reinstall packages
+- Run `rm -force node_modules` and `pnpm install` to reinstall all packages in the project

+Ensure Node is correct version
+- Node v20 (latest of that version)
+- Check by running `node -v`

+Clear expo cache
+- Run `npx expo start -c` to clear the expo cache.
+This usually helps when `pnpm dev` gives an expo related error

 ### Testing

 Run `turbo test` at the root of the project.